jl2922/hps/README.md

 HPS supports the following types and any combinations of them out of the box:

 * All primitive numeric types, e.g. `int, double, bool, char, uint8_t, size_t, ...`
-* STL containers `string, array, deque, list, map, unordered_map, set, unordered_set, pair, vector`
+* STL containers `string, array, deque, list, map, unordered_map, set, unordered_set, pair, vector`.

 ## Tips for Heterogeneous Data

 Heterogeneous data here refer messages that contain data structures that occur repeatedly and have some fields in them missing irregularly in different instances of the structure.

-There is no panacea for achieving best performance for this type of data in all cases.
+There is no panacea for achieving the best performance for this type of data in all cases.

 Protobuf uses an additional integer to indicate the existence of each field, which is best suitable for cases where there are lots of fields and most of them are missing.

-Another possible encoding scheme is bit representation, i.e. use a bit vector to indicate the existence of the fields.
+Another possible encoding scheme is bit representation, i.e., use a bit vector to indicate the existence of the fields.
 This is best suitable for cases where there are not many fields and fields are missing less often.

-And for cases where most of the fields seldom have missing values, the reverse of protobuf's scheme maybe the best choice, i.e. use a vector to store the indices of the missing fields.
+And for cases where most of the fields seldom have missing values, the reverse of protobuf's scheme may be the best choice, i.e., use a vector to store the indices of the missing fields.